 Apply about 1/4″ of glue vertically up from the bottom (straight edge) of a petal, then pinch together leaving 1/4″ on each side.
 Repeat with other 4 petals, then glue to center piece.

-Cut 11″ of ribbon and glue ends to the ball.
+Cut your desired length of ribbon and glue it around the ball.
+This gives it the needed support to hang.
+If you’d like a bow at the top, account for that length as well.
 Hot glue can melt the foam so you may need to hold in place for about 30 seconds as it sets.
 If your glue gun has a lower heat setting, use that instead of the high heat.

 Glue flowers to the ball.
 I started with 4 at the top (around the ribbon), then 8 for the next row, and kept filling in from there.